-After picking up your e-waste, we’ll head to our recycling centre to process and separate the elements.
-Efficient separation is the key to the success of e-recycling.
+After picking up your electrical recycling items, we’ll head to our electronic waste disposal centre to process and separate the elements.
+Efficient separation is the key to the success of recycling e-waste.
 Usually, e-waste is shredded and metals, taking apart valuable metals and other pieces.

 Magnets are often utilised to separate steel and iron, which are later prepared as recycled steel, copper, circuit boards, and aluminium.

-Do you have unwanted scrap metal lying around your property?
-Are you a commercial or industrial business with metal waste you need to get rid of, fast?
-Do you want good prices for your scrap metal while also helping the environment?
+Do you have unwanted electronics for recycling lying around your property?
+Are you a commercial or industrial business with e-waste you need to dispose of, fast?
+Do you want good prices for your electronic waste while also helping the environment?

-Collins Recycling is Australia’s leading e-waste collection and recycling service.
+Collins Recycling is Australia’s leading electronic waste disposal and recycling service.
 We’re dedicated to diverting as much electronic waste from landfill and export as possible.

-Our service is professional fast and reliable.
-We can collect your ewaste from your door and deliver it to the appropriate recycling facilities where 95-98%, by weight, will be recycled for future use.
-We also offer some value for you ewaste therefor giving the public incentive and saving them money going to council tips.
+Our service is professional, fast, and reliable.
+We can collect your e-waste from your door and deliver it to the appropriate recycling facilities where 95-98%, by weight, will be recycled for future use.
+We also offer some value for you -waste therefore, giving the public incentive and saving them money going to council tips.